garyfleming/feature-toggling-talk/feature-toggles.md

 ^	Well, no. Because if you're doing feature branching, you're not doing continuous integration and getting the benefits of doing that.
 Every branch is now spending weeks or months separate from the trunk, i.e not integrated, and the potential for conflicts increases rapidly with every day and every branch.
 You're no longer communicating.

+^ "Continuous" does not mean "once, at the end", and "integration" does not mean "keeping everything apart until we can't"

 ---

 # Feature Branching - Manual Merging

-^	[good point, but poorly made.
-Fix this.]Merging is also error-prone and manual.
+^	Merging is also error-prone and manual.
 Because you're relying on people to bring together disparate threads of your system months after they're finished, they have to reason about multiple things that they may not have seen and may not fully understand.

 ---

 # Feature Branching - Summary

-^	Dan Bardot said: "Feature Branching is a poor man's modular architecture, instead of building systems with the ability to easily swap in and out features at runtime/deploytime they couple themselves to the source control providing this mechanism through manual merging."
+^	Dan Bardot said: "Feature Branching is a poor man's modular architecture, instead of building systems with the ability to easily swap in and out features at runtime/deploy time they couple themselves to the source control providing this mechanism through manual merging."
 ^	Bardot is hinting at our alternative: Feature Toggling.

 ---